 We are making a number of other substantial changes as part of this review, including simplifying the number of fare bands, and how fares should be changed from year to year.
-In order to properly assess the impact of each of these individual changes, our draft decision is to stage substantial changes over time.
-Therefore our draft decision is that the fare for very short distance trips will remain constant for 2018, and we will reconsider whether very low fares for short trips remain appropriate when we determine fares again in three years' time.
+In order to properly assess the impact of each of these individual changes, our final decision is to stage substantial changes over time.
+Therefore we decided that the fare for very short distance trips will remain constant for 2018, and we will reconsider whether very low fares for short trips remain appropriate when we determine fares again in three years' time.